nvim-flutter/flutter-tools.nvim/README.md

 This plugin integrates with [nvim-dap](https://github.com/mfussenegger/nvim-dap) to provide debug capabilities.
 Currently if `debugger` is set to `true` in the user's config **it will expect `nvim-dap` to be installed**.
-Idv `dap` is installed the plugin will attempt to install the debugger (Dart-Code's debugger).
+If `dap` is installed the plugin will attempt to install the debugger (Dart-Code's debugger).

 To use the debugger you need to run `:lua require('dap').continue()<CR>`.
 This will start your app.
 You should then be able to use `dap` commands to begin to debug it.
 For more information on how to use `nvim-dap` please read the project's README